Authority and duties

-This board was established by the Board of County Commissioners through adoption of Escambia County Ordinance No. 88-15.
+This Board was established by the Board of County Commissioners through adoption of Escambia County Ordinance No. 88-15.
 Ordinance 2004-9, adopted 02-05-2004, made changes as stated: Pursuant to, and in accordance with, F.S.
 163.3174 and Section 2.01 of the Escambia County Comprehensive Plan.
-The Planning Board is established as the local planning agency of Escambia County for the purposes established by Florida statutes and additionally prescribed in the LDC.
+The Planning Board is established as the local planning agency (LPA) of Escambia County for the purposes established by Florida Statutes and additionally prescribed in the LDC.
 Accordingly, Planning Board members shall be informed and knowledgeable of the current conditions and development of the county.
 Board members shall also be familiar with county land development regulations, contemporary planning practices, and the rules of quasi-judicial proceedings.
-The board shall take action on all matters according to the requirements of the LDC, other applicable county ordinances and state regulations as may be initiated by the board itself, the county administrator or the BCC.
+The board shall take action on all matters according to the requirements of the LDC, other applicable county ordinances, and state regulations as may be initiated by the board itself, the County Administrator or the BCC.
 The Planning Board has the authority and duty for:

-- Prepare the Escambia County Comprehensive Plan or plan amendments, hold public hearings on the proposals and make recommendations to the BCC regarding adoption.
+- Comprehensive planning.
+Prepare the Escambia County Comprehensive Plan or plan amendments, hold public hearings on the proposals, and make recommendations to the BCC regarding adoption.
 Additionally, monitor and oversee the status and effectiveness of plan implementation and recommend to the BCC any plan changes as maybe necessary.

-- Hold public hearings to review all proposed text amendments to the LDC and make recommendations to the BCC regarding approval, particularly as to consistency with the Comprehensive Plan and other provisions of the LDC.
+- Land development regulation.
+Hold public hearings to review all proposed text amendments to the LDC and make recommendations to the BCC regarding approval, particularly as to consistency with the Comprehensive Plan and other provisions of the LDC.

-- Each of the five county commissioners shall appoint one member, and the BCC as a whole shall appoint two “at-large” members.
+- Appointment.
+Each of the five County Commissioners shall appoint one member, and the BCC as a whole shall appoint two “at large” members.
 All seven will be voting members and must be approved by a majority vote of the BCC.
-The Escambia County School Board shall appoint one ex officio member, and the commanding officers of NAS Pensacola and NAS Whiting Field shall jointly appoint a second ex officio member.
-These two nonvoting members will provide the school district and military installations with the representation prescribed by Florida statutes and interlocal agreement.
+The Escambia County School Board shall appoint one ex officio member and the commanding officers of NAS Pensacola and NAS Whiting Field shall jointly appoint a second ex officio member.
+These two nonvoting members will provide the school district and military installations with the representation prescribed by Florida Statutes and interlocal agreement.

-- All appointees of the BCC must reside within Escambia County and none shall be a paid or elected employee of the county.
-All persons seeking appointment shall furnish a resume or curriculum vitae to the county administrator and BCC demonstrating their qualifications to serve.
+- Qualification.
+All appointees of the BCC must reside within Escambia County and none shall be a paid or elected employee of the county.
+All persons seeking appointment shall furnish a resume or curriculum vitae to the County Administrator and BCC demonstrating their qualifications to serve.

-- Each member appointed by an individual commissioner shall serve a four-year term concurrent with their appointing commissioner, and the two at large members shall serve two-year staggered terms.
+- Terms of service.
+Each member appointed by an individual commissioner shall serve a four-year term concurrent with their appointing commissioner, and the two at large members shall serve two-year staggered terms.
 The school board and Navy representatives shall serve until replacement by their respective appointing authorities.